hexaxsoftwares/houx.js/README.md

 Type: `Boolean` | default: `true`

 Details:
-When a widget has a single root element with no `innerHtml` content, pixel will try parsing any children elememt received from the consumer as it's `innerHtml` content by default.
+When a widget has a single root element with no `innerHtml` content, hexax will try parsing any children elememt received from the consumer as it's `innerHtml` content by default.

 This behavior can be stoped by setting the `inheritSlots` option to `false`.